drilker/drilker/README.md

 # 💫 About Me

-!Graduated from university a GPA of 3.18
+Graduated from university a GPA of 3.18

-!Hands on exprience in R&D, Tubitak projects
+Hands on exprience in R&D, Tubitak projects

 # 💻 Tech Stack